-Values Meaning USB Enabled This will allow use of a USB drive.
+esb setting Values Meaning USB Enabled This will allow use of a USB drive.
 Controller Disabled If you do not need a USB drive, set this item to disabled.
-USB Enabled This will allow use of a USB keybaord.
-Keyboard Support Disabled If you do not need a USB keyboard, set this item to disabled.
+USB Keyboard Support Enabled This will allow use of a USB keybaord.
+Disabled If you do not need a USB keyboard, set this item to disabled.
+USB Mouse Support Enabled This will allow use of a USB mouse.
+Disabled If you do not need a USB mouse, set this item to disabled.